 $6.9 Million Garbage Truck Accident

-What Makes Ohio Truck Accidents Different from Car Accidents
+What Makes Ohio Truck Accidents Different from Car Accidents?

-One major difference is the complex nature of liability.
-Unlike a typical car accident, where one or both drivers are usually the only parties involved, a truck crash may involve multiple potentially responsible parties — such as the driver, the trucking company, a third-party maintenance provider, a cargo-loading service, or even a manufacturer of defective equipment.
-Unraveling who is at fault requires a deep investigation and understanding of the trucking industry.
+One major difference between car and truck accidents is the complex nature of liability and how it’s determined.
+Unlike a typical car accident, where one or both drivers are usually the only parties involved, a truck crash may involve multiple potentially responsible parties, which may include:

 Truck accident cases also involve federal and state regulations.
 The Federal Motor Carrier Safety Administration (FMCSA) enforces rules regarding driver hours, required rest breaks, drug and alcohol testing, vehicle inspections, and load limits.
 If a trucking company or driver violated these regulations, it could provide strong evidence of negligence, but only if your lawyer knows how to find and use it.